Neural-Space/neuralspace-transliteration-tutorial/README.md

 You can use any keyword as a wake phrase for the bot.
 Whenever anyone mentions this phrase as a reply to a hindi tweet, the bot will reply back with it's transliteration in english.

+## Extending support to other languages

+### STEP 1: Change language code
 You can change the source and target language from `src/config.yaml`.
-Please check the languages we support for transliteration [here](https://docs.neuralspace.ai/transliteration/language-support).
+We currently support 42 language pairs which are mentioned [here](https://docs.neuralspace.ai/transliteration/language-support).
+Just replace the language code with the language you wish to select.

+### STEP 2: Modify TweetProcessor

+You will also have to modify `TweetProcessor` if you wish to use your bot for other languages.
+Change the `split_sentences` function with the delimiter of your language.

 ## Share on Social Media 👏👏
 Wasn't that quick and easy to do!
 Would you like to share our tutorial this with your network on social media?